mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 the handshake.
 When {{MULTIPATH-QUIC}} is used over a QUIC connection, the client can use these addresses to establish new network paths.

-When sending packets to a new server address, the client MUST validate the address using Path Validation as described in {{Section 8.2 of QUIC-TRANSPORT}}.
+When sending packets to a new server address, the client validates the address using Path Validation as described in {{Section 8.2 of QUIC-TRANSPORT}}.
 When Preferred Adress and Additional Addresses are use together, the client SHOULD NOT migrate to an additional address before acting on the preferred